On the classification of simple amenable $C*$-algebras with finite decomposition rank, II: Introduction

 \section{Introduction}

-In a recent development in the Elliott program, the program of classification of amenable C*-algebras, a certain class of finite unital simple separable amenable C*-algebras, denoted by ${\mathcal N}_1$, was shown to be classified by the Elliott invariant (\cite{GLN}).
+In a recent development in the Elliott program, the program of classification of amenable C*-algebras, a certain class of finite unital simple separable amenable C*-algebras, denoted by ${\mathcal N}_1$, was shown to be classified by the Elliott invariant (\cite{GLNI} and \cite{GLNII}).
 One important feature of this class of C*-algebras is that it exhausts all possible values of the Elliott invariant {{for}} unital simple separable C*-algebras which have finite decomposition rank (a property introduced in \cite{KW}; see Definition \ref{DefDr} below).

-The purpose of this note is to show that, in fact, every unital simple separable (non-elementary) C*-algebra which has finite decomposition rank and satisfies the Universal Coefficient Theorem (UCT) is in the class ${\mathcal N}_1.$ Since every C*-algebra in ${\cal N}_1$ was shown in \cite{GLN} to be isomorphic to the inductive limit of a sequence of subhomogeneous {{C*}}-algebras with no dimension growth, the C*-algebras in ${\cal N}_1$ have finite decomposition rank.
-In other words, the class ${\mathcal N}_1$ is precisely the class of all unital simple separable (non-elementary) C*-algebras which have finite decomposition rank and satisfy the UCT, and hence we obtain a classification for all of these C*-algebras:
+The purpose of this note is to show that, in fact, every unital simple separable (non-elementary) C*-algebra which has finite decomposition rank and satisfies the Universal Coefficient Theorem (UCT) is in the class ${\mathcal N}_1.$ Since every C*-algebra in ${\cal N}_1$ was shown in \cite{GLNI} and \cite{GLNII} to be isomorphic to the inductive limit of a sequence of subhomogeneous {{C*}}-algebras with no dimension growth, the C*-algebras in ${\cal N}_1$ have finite decomposition rank {{(see Remark \ref{Refiniterank} below).}} In other words, the class ${\mathcal N}_1$ is precisely the class of all unital simple separable (non-elementary) C*-algebras which have finite decomposition rank and satisfy the UCT, and hence we obtain a classification for all of these C*-algebras:

 \begin{thm} Let $A$ be a unital simple separable (non-elementary) C*-algebra with finite decomposition rank, and assume that $A$ satisfies the UCT.
 Then $A\in\mathcal N_1.$ (See Definition \ref{Dnotation-1}, below.)
-Hence, if $A$ and $ B$ are two (non-elementary) unital simple separable C*-algebras with finite decomposition rank which satisfy the UCT, then $A\cong B$ if, and only if,
+Hence (by {{Theorem 29.8}} of \cite{GLNII}), if $A$ and $ B$ are two (non-elementary) unital simple separable C*-algebras with finite decomposition rank which satisfy the UCT, then $A\cong B$ if, and only if,

 \end{thm}